Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.6.1">6.6.1.
 References</a>

 The `"references"` relationship is used to provide bibliographic references for any of the entry types.
-It relates an entry with any number of `"reference"` entries.
+It relates an entry with any number of `"references"` entries.
-Entries of type `"reference"`, if mentioned in the returned JSON document, SHOULD be included in the top-level `"included"` field as per the [JSON API 1.0 specification](https://jsonapi.org/format/1.0/#fetching-includes).
+Entries of type `"references"`, if mentioned in the returned JSON document, SHOULD be included in the top-level `"included"` field as per the [JSON API 1.0 specification](https://jsonapi.org/format/1.0/#fetching-includes).